 Once you’ve selected the Multiple lines of text option, the Additional Colum Settings area at the bottom of the form will change accordingly, and it is here that you’ll make several decisions regarding the behavior of your Comments column, including whether to require that the column contain information (default is No), which type of text input to allow (default is Rich text), and whether to Append Changes to Existing Text (the default is No, but in order to accomplish our desired result, you’ll need to change this radio button selection to Yes):

-Having clicked OK to create the new column, your browser will refresh with the Customize page again, and you'll now see Comments listed under the Columns heading as an existing column for the list.
-When you edit an existing (or create a new) list item from here on, you'll see the Comments section on the item page:
+Having clicked OK to create the new column, your browser will refresh with the Customize page again, and you’ll now see Comments listed under the Columns heading as an existing column for the list.
+When you edit an existing (or create a new) list item from here on, you’ll see the Comments section on the item page.

-Since we've already turned versioning on, comments will be associated with version numbers from this point forward.
-My next step was to add some comments to existing test items, and add a new item to my list with a couple of different instances of test comments, hoping that the next time I viewed the list I'd see the most recent comment on at least that new item.
+Since we’ve already turned to version on, comments will be associated with version numbers from this point forward.
+My next step was to add some comments to existing test items and add a new item to my list with a couple of different instances of test comments, hoping that the next time I viewed the list I’d see the most recent comment on at least that new item.
 Alas, what I discovered was exactly the issue that I was hoping to solve – the dreaded View Entries… hyperlink appeared in the Comments column for each of my test items:

 With apologies in advance for keeping you in suspense, I’m afraid I’m going to have to ask that you tune in Tuesday for a couple of different approaches to solving this problem, and actually surfacing the most recent comments directly within the tasks list itself.